HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 ### Parenthesis

 We had seen before that `git log` allows you to see the history of commits.
 When having different branches, `git log` **does not show all branches** all the time.
 By default `git log` only shows the commit history of the branch **you are currently in**.
 If you want to see the commit history of a specific branch you have to specify it as: `git log name_branch` (where `name_branch` is the name of the branch you want to see its history of commits).
 If you want to see the commit history of all branches do: `git log --all`.

+Keep in mind, software like **VSCode** allows you to visualize the branching and their commit histories altogether (see info on source control graph [here](https://code.visualstudio.com/updates/v1_93#_source-control)).
 _________________

 ## Common branch aliases